Linux Kernel 5.16 Released

 Linus

-READ More Relevant Stuff: Multiple Ways To Update Linux Kernel In Ubuntu
+READ More Relevant Stuff: 20+ Best Lightweight Linux Operating Systems In 2021

 Linux 5.16 introduces a new kernel system called FUTEX2, or futex_waitv(). futex, or fast user mutex, is a set of syscalls that allows userspace to create performant synchronization mechanisms, such as mutexes, semaphores, and conditional variables in userspace.
 Linux 5.16 intros now support Nintendo Joy-Con and Nintendo Pro controllers; the 2021 revision of the Apple Magic Keyboard and a new Realtek 802.11ax driver.